Health Alert:

 • Seated yoga.

-After training, you'll offer these integrative therapies at the chair or bedside of cancer patients.
+After you finish training, you'll offer these integrative therapies at the chair or bedside of cancer patients.

 • Be an RN.